 City Percent Predicting Problems will Worsen City Percent Predicting Problems will Worsen or Remain at Similar Level

 Chicago 78.6 Detroit 100.0

 Detroit 71.4 San Fran.
 100.0

 San Fran.
 57.1 Chicago 92.8

 Phila.
-40.0 N.Y.C.
-80.0
+40.0 NYC 80.0

-N.Y.C.
-20.0 L.A.
-71.4
+NYC 20.0 LA 71.4

-L.A.
-14.3 Phila.
+LA 14.3 Phila.
 60.0

-Six Cities 53,3 86.7
+Six Cities 53.3 86.7

-Table XXV shows that about half (53 percent) of those respondents in the six cities who provided categorizable responses predicted that gang problems in their city would worsen during the next two to five years.
-In two cities, Chicago and Detroit, 70 percent or more saw worsening problems; in two others, San Francisco and Philadelphia, 40 to 60 percent saw a deterioration, and in two others, New York and Los Angeles, fewer than one-fifth expected gang problems to worsen.
-6 troit, San Francisco, and Chicago, all or almost all respondents foresaw that gang problems would either worsen or remain at similar levels; in two others, New York and Los Angeles, 70-80 percent offered similar predictions.
-In the least pessimistic city, Philadelphia, 60 percent felt that gang problems would remain at similar levels or increase.
+Table XXV shows that about half (53%) of those respondents in the six cities who provided categorizable responses predicted that gang problems in their city would worsen during the next two to five years.
+In two cities, Chicago and Detroit, 70% or more saw worsening problems; in two others, San Francisco and Philadelphia, 40 to 60% saw a deterioration, and in two others, New York and Los Angeles, fewer than one-fifth expected gang problems to worsen.

+Figures combining predictions that gang problems would either worsen or remain at similar levels show considerably higher percentages.
+Almost nine out of ten respondents (87%) in the six cities felt that gang problems in their city would not improve during the next several years.
+In three cities, Detroit, San Francisco, and Chicago, all or almost all respondents foresaw that gang problems would either worsen or remain at similar levels; in two others, New York and Los Angeles, 70-80% offered similar predictions.
+In the least pessimistic city, Philadelphia, 60% felt that gang problems would remain at similar levels or increase.
 This last finding-that the proportion of Philadelphia respondents anticipating decreased gang problems was the highest of the six cities is of interest in light of evidence reported earlier that lethal gang violence in that city appears to have declined between 1973 and 1975.